Workshop conducted by Ruthellen Josselson (Fielding Fraduate University) and Amia Lieblich (Hebrew University of Jerusalem).

 In this workshop, structured to last 6 hours, we will take up the problems of orienting to the interview through a clear conceptualization of the research question and we will consider the interrelationship between the theoretical context that frames the research and the actual interaction in the interview with the participant.
 Taking a close look at the interview itself, we will focus on understanding the interpersonal process, thinking about the data, and talking about the problems inherent in communicating the results of what we have learned.
 Throughout, we will keep in mind the question: What does it mean to know another person?
 We will also discuss various approaches to doing life history interviews.

 Each workshop member should be prepared both to interview other people and also to be a participant in an interview.
 Participants should come to the workshop having completed the assigned readings and also outfitted with a recording device.

-The workshop can accommodate 6-14 participants.
+The workshop can accommodate up to 30 participants.

 If possible, participants are encouraged to read Ruthellen Josselson’s book, Interviewing for Qualitative Inquiry: A Relational Approach (available for download or from Amazon).